-No. Although it is important for girls to have checkups as part of their general health care, a pelvic exam is not needed for girls with endometriosis in order to start oral contraceptive pills.
+No. Although it is important for people to have checkups as part of their general health care, a pelvic exam is not needed for people with endometriosis in order to start oral contraceptive pills.

 Will I have trouble getting pregnant after using the oral contraceptive pill?

 There is no change in fertility with the use of the oral contraceptive pill.
 The pill does not hurt your ovaries or your uterus.
 However, if your period was were irregular before you started taking the Pill, it is likely that your periods will be irregular again when you stop taking it.